John Bischof, PhD (University of Minnesota), ATP-Bio Director

 Kevin Healy, PhD (University of California Berkeley)

-Ethics & Public Policy Component
+Ethics and Public Policy Panel (EP3)

 The ERC for Advanced Technologies for the Preservation of Biological Systems (ATP-Bio) aims to stop biological time and radically extend the ability to bank and transport cells, aquatic embryos, tissue, skin, whole organs, microphysiological systems (organs-on-a-chip), and even whole organisms through a team approach to build advanced biopreservation technologies.
 In order to build a more robust and diverse STEM workforce, especially in the growing number of fields needing biopreservation technologies, ATP-Bio also aims for equitable STEM education across all components of the Center.
 The integration of Engineering and Workforce Development (EWD) and Diversity and Culture of Inclusion (DCI) across all components of ATP-Bio is aimed at creating a more diverse STEM workforce that understands team science, especially for the growing number of fields needing biopreservation technologies.
 ATP-Bio will also include sustained and focused analyses of Ethics and Public Policy (EPP) issues so that the Center’s technology will be legally and ethically translated for public benefit.